scipion-em/docs/docs/scipion-modes/install-from-sources.rst

 `depending on your OS </docs/docs/user/troubleshooting.html
 #installing-scipion-xmipp-from-precompiled-bundles>`_:

-* xmippBin_Centos: Pre-compiled bundle for Cenots OS.
+* *xmippBin_Centos*: Pre-compiled bundle for Cenots OS.
-* xmippBin_Debian: Pre-compiled bundle for Debian/Ubuntu/OpenSUSE OS.
+* *xmippBin_Debian*: Pre-compiled bundle for Debian/Ubuntu/OpenSUSE OS.
-* xmippSrc: Source code to compile in any OS (this option is only available if Scipion is installed from sources).
+* *xmippSrc*: Source code to compile in any OS (this option is only available if Scipion is installed from sources).

 Please refer to the :ref:`Plugin manager guide <Plugin-Manager>` to get